 Does your publication meet these criteria?

 Yes.
-Show me how to post my publication to PMC and report it to NIH.
+Show me how to make my paper compliant and report it to NIH.

 No. My publication does not fall under the NIH public access policy.
 Show me how to report my publication to NIH.

 1 Until further notice, manuscripts written in scripts other than Latin (e.g., Russian, Japanese) cannot be processed by the NIHMS.
 These manuscripts are not required to be posted on PubMed Central and do not require evidence of compliance on applications, proposals or reports.
 The NIHMS continues to process manuscripts written in Latin (Roman) script that contain characters and fonts used in standard mathematical notation.

 2 See the FAQ for the full definition of a journal.

 4 "Directly" funded means costs that can be identified specifically with a particular sponsored project, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
 When awardees list a publication in the progress report publication list of an RPPR or a renewal application, they are claiming that the publication directly arises from that award and the awardee is responsible for the public access compliance of the listed publications.